• Photo of five single-origin coffees lined up on a fireplace mantel.

 Top-down photo of a box of Finca el Puente gesha coffee surrounded by tropical fruits.

 We believe in being as clear and detailed as possible with our coffees’ origins.
 Transparency is key.
 To highlight this, we name our single-origin coffees as specifically as possible, usually with guidance from the producers.
 If a coffee comes from one farm or producer, we often name it after that farm or producer.
-A good example of this is Finca El Puente from Macala, Honduras, a farm owned and named by Moises and Marysabel Caballero.
+A good example of this is Finca El Puente from Marcala, Honduras, a farm owned and named by Moises and Marysabel Caballero.

 Photo of a bag of La Golondrina coffee next to a mug.